1991 Green Bay Packers season

 The 1991 Green Bay Packers season was their 73rd season overall and their 71st in the National Football League.
 The team finished with a 4–12 record under coach Lindy Infante, earning them fourth-place finish in the NFC Central division and costing Infante his job.
+The Packers would not lose another home game to the Lions until the 2015 season.